opf/openproject/help/installation-and-operations/installation/packaged.md

 We recommend that you let OpenProject install and configure the outer web server, in which case we will install an Apache2 web server with a VirtualHost listening to the domain name you specify, optionally providing SSL/TLS termination.

-### **Skip** (not recommended)

-The installer will not set up an external web server for accessing.
-You will need to either install and set up a web server such as Apache2 or Nginx to function as the web server forwarding to our internal server listeing at `localhost:6000` by proxying.

-Only choose this option if you have a local Apache2 installed that the OpenProject package may not control, or need to use a different web server such as Nginx.
-Please note that not all functionality (especially regarding Repositories) are supported on Nginx.

-When installing with an existing Apache2, you can use our [installation wizard templates](https://github.com/pkgr/addon-apache2/tree/master/conf) for guidance on how to set up the integration.
-[For a minimal nginx config, please see this gist](https://gist.github.com/seLain/375d16ccd4542e3727e97a7478187d3a) as as starting point.

-In case you select to auto-install Apache2, multiple dialogs will request the parameters for setting it up.
+In case you select to auto-install Apache2, multiple dialogs will request the parameters for setting it up:

 **Domain name**